Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 Hi 👋 My name is Miguel Oliveira
 ================================

-I'm a mobile developer studying React.
+I'm a mobile developer learning React.
 -----------------------------------------

 💻 Enthusiast of the best mobile & cross-platform development technologies.